MetrANOVA/website/pages/about/governance.md

 ## Members

-Consortium members are organizations that contribute an aggregate equivalent of one full-time engineer's worth of effort with at least 0.5 if that coming from a contributor who is consistently active over the period of the engagement.
+Consortium members are organizations that contribute an aggregate equivalent of one full-time engineer's (FTE) worth of effort with at least half of that FTE coming from a contributor who is consistently active over the period of the engagement.
 Contributions may include technical expertise, training, documentation, or technical leadership.
-Member organizations also have a Representative that participates in the Executive Committee, the contribution to the executive committee is in addition to the 1 FTE target.
+Member organizations also have a Representative that participates in the Executive Committee, the contribution to the executive committee is in addition to the one-FTE target.

 New members are added via a nomination by an executive committee member followed by a vote of the full executive committee.